Parametric Bootstrap for Fixed Edge-Probability Network Models

-Lastly, we reiterate the fact that all the previous propositions in our analysis are restricted to subgraph counts under the Chung-Lu model, with $\widehat{P}$ given by the MLE \eqref{eq:Phat_MLE_DCSBM}.
-Under these conditions, the simulation results for subgraph count statistics align well with the theory, and we omit their figures here.
-It is practically more interesting to see if the same conclusions can be extended to other network statistics, such as the two examples here.
-While the propositions may not be directly applicable to our two examples---such as the use of the estimation $\widehat{P}_{\mathrm{SVD}}$ instead of $\widehat{P}_{\mathrm{MLE}}$ in one instance---we nonetheless observe bootstrap bias problems.
-Empirically, the proposed bootstrap framework and bias correction approach still perform reasonably well for these cases.
+Lastly, we reiterate that all previous propositions in our analysis are restricted to subgraph counts under the Chung--Lu model, with $\widehat{P}$ given by the MLE in \eqref{eq:Phat_MLE_DCSBM}.
+Under these conditions, the simulation results for subgraph-count statistics align well with the theory, and we omit their figures here.
+It is of greater practical interest to examine whether the same conclusions extend to other network statistics, such as the two examples considered here.
+Although the propositions may not be directly applicable to these examples---for instance, because $\widehat{P}_{\mathrm{SVD}}$ is used instead of $\widehat{P}_{\mathrm{MLE}}$ in one case---we nevertheless observe bootstrap bias.
+Empirically, the proposed bootstrap framework and bias-correction approach continue to perform reasonably well in these settings.